Learning Track

 Validator Checks Common Issues

-Rendering HTML output quality Template errors, undefined variables
+Rendering HTML output quality Template errors, undefined variables, missing social tags, malformed JSON-LD

 Output Generated pages, assets Missing output, structure errors